sano-jin/sano-jin/README.md

 - ⚡ Fun fact: ...
 -->

-I am a student in Waseda University (Japan) majoring Computer Science especially design and implementation of a programming language.
+I am a student in Waseda University (Japan) majoring Computer Science especially design and implementation of programming languages.

 Feel free to follow me on twitter at https://twitter.com/sano65747676